-'''

-inspecting transactions,

-asynchronous submit/completion workflows,

-temporal queries (e.g. active contracts as of a certain time), and
+inspecting transactions, asynchronous submit/completion workflows, temporal queries (e.g. active contracts as of a certain time), and

-ledger metaprogramming (e.g. retrieving packages and templates).

-'''

 For these and other features, use the Ledger API instead.

 We welcome feedback about the JSON API on our issue tracker on our forum, or on Slack.